 Substance use impacts the entire family system.

-Intervention for a loved one can be one of the toughest decisions you decide to make.
+Intervention for a loved one can be one of the toughest decisions to make.
 It also has the potential to be one of the most loving, and courageous acts of service that you can provide for a loved one.
 As a loved one of a person struggling with substance use, you have the ability to make a tremendous impact on the course of their life in this process.

 Many families have a tough time knowing if an intervention is appropriate for their loved one.
 Every family that I work with is unique, and has its own culture, beliefs, personalities and knowledge of the recovery process.